Augustus Hopkins Strong

 Augustus Hopkins Strong (3 August 1836 – 29 November 1921) was a Baptist minister and theologian who lived in the United States during the late 19th and early 20th centuries.
-His most influential book, Systematic Theology, proved to be a mainstay of Reformed Baptist theological education for several generations.
+His most influential book, Systematic Theology, proved to be a mainstay of Baptist theological education.

 Early life and education

 Augustus Hopkins Strong was born on August 3, 1836, in Rochester, New York.
 He was a descendant of "Elder John Strong, of Northampton, Massachusetts."
 His grandfather was a "physician of considerable eminence", who moved from Warren, Connecticut, to Scipio, New York, in 1799, then to Rochester in 1821.
 His father, Alvah Strong, was the printer of such early Rochester newspapers as the Anti-Masonic Enquirer, the Morning Advertiser, and the Weekly Republican, before becoming the longtime proprietor of The Daily Democrat.
 Both his father and eldest uncle were deacons of the First Baptist Church of Rochester, and helped found the Rochester Theological Seminary (RTS), in 1850, the institution over which he would later preside.
 RTS would later become Colgate Rochester Crozer Divinity School.

 Strong's younger brother, Henry A. Strong, was a successful businessman and philanthropist who served as Eastman Kodak's first president.
-His youngest uncle became a Forty-niners in the California Gold Rush, after losing both his wife and infant son.
+His youngest uncle became a Forty-niner in the California Gold Rush, after losing both his wife and infant son.
 A first cousin twice removed, Theodore C. Achilles would later become a diplomat, another such cousin would marry Margaret Woodbury Strong, and a niece would marry George R. Carter.

-Strong graduated from Yale College in 1857, having had a religious conversion during his time in college.
-He began his theological studies at RTS and was awarded his D.D. in Germany.
+After Strong graduated from Yale College in 1857, he took a year to travel Europe, before he began his theological studies at RTS.

 Career

-In August 1861.
-Strong was named pastor of First Baptist Church of Haverhill, Massachusetts.
-After his short pastorate there, became pastor of First Church, Cleveland, OH in 1865, and thereafter became president of RTS.
-It was during his time as president that he wrote his seminal work, Systematic Theology.
+In August 1861, Strong was named pastor of First Baptist Church, Haverhill, Massachusetts.
+After his four-year pastorate there, became pastor of First Baptist Church, Cleveland, Ohio, from 1865 to 1872, and thereafter became president of RTS.

+It was during his time as president that he wrote his Systematic Theology, which was the main textbook of Protestant seminaries in North America.
+He received honorary doctorates from Rochester, Alfred, Brown, Bucknell, Princeton, and Yale Universities.

 Personal life

-Strong was married, and his eldest son was the American psychologist and philosopher, Charles A. Strong.
+Strong was married, and his eldest son was the American psychologist and philosopher Charles A. Strong.

-He died on Tuesday, November 29, 1921 in Pasadena, California, after which his body was returned to Rochester, where he was laid to rest in the week following, at Mount Hope Cemetery on December 5, in his family's vault, after laying in state in Alvah Strong Hall at the Seminary.
+He died on Tuesday, November 29, 1921 in Pasadena, California, after which his body was returned to Rochester, where he was laid to rest in the week following, at Mount Hope Cemetery on December 5, in his family's vault, after lying in state in Alvah Strong Hall at the Seminary.
 Among others, Strong was eulogized by Rush Rhees, then president of the University of Rochester, and by Clarence A. Barbour, a succeeding president of the Seminary.

 Theology

-Strong held a form of inclusivism, that is, he believed that some people from non-Christian religions actually believe in the one true God, the God revealed in the Bible.
-Thus, it was Strong's view that their faith in God—to the limits of their knowledge and their rejection of the religion around them—constituted "an implicit faith in Christ."
+Strong held to a form of inclusivism, that is, he believed that some people from non-Christian religions actually believe in the one true God, the God revealed in the Bible.
+Thus, it was Strong's view that their faith in God – to the limits of their knowledge and their rejection of the religion around them – constituted "an implicit faith in Christ."